What We Do

 Determine the trajectory of a fired projectile by analyzing the bullet impact site at the crime scene or in the laboratory.

-Update to case submission requirements for RAISE
+Update to case submission guidelines

 The Canadian Integrated Ballistics Identification Network (CIBIN), maintained by the RCMP, is an important investigative tool for investigators.
 Information from bullets and cartridge/shotshell cases acquired on the Integrated Ballistics Identification System (IBIS) in the laboratory is sent to the national server in Ottawa to assist police agencies in linking crime scenes, or crime scene items to firearms.
 In relevant cases, this information can be searched on an international level, against the National Integrated Ballistics Information Network (NIBIN) in the United States, to identify possible linkages.